Azure/avdaccelerator/workload/docs/getting-started-baseline.md

   - Scenario 4:
     - Specs: using private endpoints and an existing Azure Virtual Desktop vNet with custom DNS servers configured.
     - Existing private DNS zones MUST be linked to the vNet containing the custom DNS servers for FSLogix and/or MSIX App Attach file shares deployments to be successful, given DNS name resolution requests will go to custom DNS servers and their vNet will need to resolve private endpoints DNS records.

+  **Important**: for all scenatios that use custom DNS servers, conditional forwarding rules MUST be configured to send to Azure (168.63.129.16) the DNS requests targeting file.core.windows.net and vaultcore.azure.net name spaces.
 - [x] Required private DNS zone name spaces:
   - Azure Commercial: privatelink.file.core.windows.net (Azure Files) and privatelink.vaultcore.azure.net (Key Vault).
   - Azure Government: privatelink.file.core.usgovcloudapi.net (Azure Files) and privatelink.vaultcore.usgovcloudapi.net (Key Vault).